 Two/three/four/five centre passes through

 You won’t believe how much harder this one is than it sounds.
-The attacking team takes multiple consecutive centre passes, and has to score two/three/four/five in a row (depending on their age/ability).
+The attacking team takes continuous consecutive centre passes, and has to score two/three/four/five goals in a row (depending on their age/ability).
 If they make an error, they go back to zero and must start again, i.e if they’re aiming to convert five centre passes but reach four and then make an error on the fifth, they must start from scratch and get five in a row again.

 It’s all about being consistent, avoiding forcing the ball into risky situations, and goalers finishing off under the post.
 If your players are older/more advanced, you can add an additional rule that the goal must be scored on the first shot (i.e. there are no rebounds – a missed shot is a turnover) in order to create some real pressure, particularly as they get close to reaching their target number of conversions.